cloudfuse-io/lambdatization/README.md

 ## :hammer: Lambdatize yourself

 ### The `l12n-shell`
-The `l12n-shell` provides a way to run all commands in an isolated docker environement.
+The `l12n-shell` provides a way to run all commands in an isolated Docker environement.
 It is not strictly necessary, but simplifies the collaboration on the project.
 To set it up:

-- you must have docker installed, it is the only dependency
+- you must have Docker installed, it is the only dependency
 - clone this repository
 - `cd` into it
 - run `L12N_BUILD=. ./l12n-shell`
   - the `L12N_BUILD` environment variable indicates to the `l12n-shell` script that it needs to build the image
-  - `./l12n-shell` looks for a `.env` file in the current directory to source environment variables from (see section below)
+  - `./l12n-shell` looks for a `.env` file in the current directory to source environment variables from (see configuration section below)
   - the `./l12n-shell` without any argument runs an interactive bash terminal in the CLI container
   - the same arguments can be provided to `./l12n-shell` as to `bash`.
 For